RahulRST/RahulRST/README.md

 ## About Me

 I'm a **Programmer --> Developer** who loves to build amazing things with code.
-My journey started with Python and C++, and over time, I've dabbled with various technologies, including JavaScript for both frontend and backend development.
+My journey started with Python and C, and over time, I've dabbled with various technologies, including JavaScript for both frontend and backend development.

 - 🔭 I’m currently working on:
   - A web app that helps people get their study notes generated and easily accessible.